 But the reward for that courage is experiencing the deepest most gratifying love you will ever know in a lifetime.

 Because love and fear are opposite ends of the same expression when you hold on to one you block the other.
 One CANNOT exist without the other, but also they cannot exist in the same experience simultaneously.
 Like a seesaw one side has to be up and the other down.
 When you shield your heart with fear you block love.

 It’s science.
 This is the spiritual science of Kemet/Egypt.
 If you are are not experimenting, observing, and practicing it’s not science, it’s wishful thinking.
 That’s what I meant by science earlier in the post.
 Not to sterilize it, but to bring to the forefront practical application.
 What methods are you using to develop yourself and grow consciously?

 Have you prayed about it but not know the science behind prayer?
 Do you just hope magically that something good will come about just because you believe?
 That was how I coped in religion.
 I could never be sure of anything.
 Constant anxiety.

 If you are not being a scientist, you are doomed to be held captive by the fears that will never be illuminated from lack of observing from within.
 That’s what being religious does for you.
 It keeps you in the dark without ever having to take responsibility for your own behaviors.

 The answer to why does love hurt so much?

 Why does love hurt so much?
 Because you had the courage to be vulnerable.
 You had the courage to face and explore the fear of being hurt.
-Vulnerability is the third component or trinity of the love/fear duality.
-Vulnerability is the relationship between the opposing emotions.
+Courage or vulnerability are third components of the love/fear duality.
+They are the relationship between the opposing emotions that reconciles them in some intangible way.
 Now you get the opportunity to learn about your strength.

 One of the biggest deterrents for loving fully is the fear that if you open up and get hurt you can’t recover from heartbreak.
 Know that you will survive.
 You will get through this pain.
 It’s part of the journey of evolving into the highest version of yourself.